 Now that you can link previously separate manager accounts, you can take advantage of expanding the sharing scope of items within the shared library.
 You can create new and share existing UET tags and remarketing lists across accounts to simplify the management of conversion tracking and audiences.

-From the top menu, select Tools > UET tag, where you can see all the UET tags available for the manager account you've selected.
+• You can see all the UET tags available for the manager account you've selected.

 The Manage tag scope pane will open where you can check and uncheck the accounts in your hierarchy that you want to use this tag.
 Keep in mind that the UET tag's owner can't be unchecked.

-From the top menu, select Tools > Audiences.
 There, you can see all the remarketing lists available for the manager account you've selected.

 A pane will open where you can check and uncheck the accounts in your hierarchy that you want to use this remarketing list.
 Keep in mind that neither the remarketing list's owner nor the account created under that manager account can be unchecked.